Women’s health and neuroscience research programme

 Participant recruitment

-We're looking for participants who have experienced a mild to moderate traumatic brain injury (mTBI).
+We're looking for female and male participants 16 years or older who have experienced a RECENT (i.e., within two weeks of joining the study) mild to moderate traumatic brain injury (mTBI).
 To join the mTBI group, individuals must be evaluated by a qualified healthcare professional who believes they have likely suffered an mTBI.

 What to expect during the evaluation